VILLASframework/documentation/node/types/File.md

  - `exit` will terminated the program.
  - `wait` will periodically test if there are new samples which have been appended to the file.

+## out.flush (boolean) {#node-config-file.out.flush}

+With this setting enabled, the outgoing file is flushed whenever new samples have been written to it.
+For remote files this means that the new sample is appended to the remote file which involves network IO.

+**Note:** Not all network file protocols might support partial uploads.
+It's know that this feature works for local files but not for WebDav.
+Other protocols hav not been tested yet.

 ## Example

 ```